warncke/immutable-core-controller/README.md

 ### unDelete

-unDelete an instance.
+UnDelete an instance.
 Only available if action is enabled.

+### favorite

+Another custom action performed on instance.

+### schema

+Returns the JSON schema for the create method which is the same as the JSON schema for the model by default.

+### validate

+Validates the data provided without saving it

+### autocomplete

+Takes a partial column value and returns a list of suggestions for it.
+Autocomplete routes are automatically created for all indexed columns.